top of page

 WHICH MANUAL SHOULD I USE?

-If you are a counseling student, your papers must be written in APA Style (Publication Manual of the American Psychological Association, 7th ed.).
+If you are a counseling student, a PhD student, or a DMin student writing a thesis, your papers must be written in APA Style (Publication Manual of the American Psychological Association, 7th ed.).

-All other students (biblical studies, theology, chaplaincy, etc.) must use Turabian (Manual for Writers of Research Papers, Theses, and Dissertations, 9th ed.).
+All other students (MDiv, ThM, biblical studies, pastoral care, theology, leadership, chaplaincy, etc.) must use Turabian (Manual for Writers of Research Papers, Theses, and Dissertations, 9th ed.).

 Turabian manual.png